Prevent SAP Outages

 In-house developments vs. standard transactions

 In his 2011 publication “Metrics for in-house developments in SAP ERP systems”, Professor Doktor Mielke showed that in-house developments are slower than standard transactions by a factor of 2 to 4.
 69 percent of in-house developments are carried out in dialog.
-The diagram below illustrates the results of his publication.
+The following figure illustrates the results of his publication.

 In-house Developments in SAP Systems